web-infra-dev/modern.js/packages/toolkit/module-doc/docs/en/guide/intro/getting-started.md

 Choose your tutorial scenario...

 - I'm a beginner and need to learn [basic usage](/en/guide/basic/before-getting-started) of Module Tools.
-- I have learned the basic usage of Module Tools and can learn [advanced usage](/en/guide/basic/before-getting-started) of Module Tools.
+- I have learned the basic usage of Module Tools and can learn [advanced usage](/en/guide/advance/in-depth-about-build) of Module Tools.
-- I am the maintainer of the project and need to learn how to develop plugins for Module Tools and learn more about Module Tools Advanced.
+- I need to expand my project capabilities and need to learn how to develop [plugins](/en/plugins/guide/getting-started) for Module Tools.